 - On the order details page, click the Send shipping order button below the Consignor logo.

-- You will now see a summary of your order details ready to send to Consignor.
-Verify that the sender and receiver addresses are correct.
-Make changes if needed and choose a Shipping profile.
+- Choose a Shipping profile and click Next.
 The shipping profiles available on the list are the ones previously added (see the section about Adding shipping profiles)

-- In the Goods Line section, you can add additional information about your shipment.
+- In Step 4: Goods Line, you can add additional information about your shipment.
 Select a goods type from the drop-down list if your selected shipping profile supports goods types.
-If your shipment contains more than one parcel, you can add more using the Action button.
+If your shipment contains more than one goods line, you can add more using the plus button.
+Click Next.

 - Under Article Info you may edit the information about the content of your parcel.
 Use the Line Number to assign each item to the correct parcel if your shipment has multiple parcels.